Zabrane/qlnd/doc/channelBalancing.md

 In Lightning, open and well-balanced channels are essential for successful payment routing.
 Every successful payment, in turn, helps the node operator to earn transaction fees.
 If a channel closes, there is a downtime penalty due to missed fees and it incurs an on-chain mining fee.
 If a channel is ill-balanced, payments will fail due to insufficient capacity.
 Thus, it is important to avoid both channel closing events and ill-balanced channels.

-The following sections describe three rebalancing techniques.
+The following sections describe three useful rebalancing techniques.
 These include Loop In, Loop Out and Circular payments.

 [Lightning Loop](https://github.com/lightninglabs/loop) is a non-custodial service offered by [Lightning Labs](https://lightning.engineering/) to bridge on-chain and off-chain Bitcoin using submarine swaps.
 Loop provides a way for lightning users to easily rebalance or refill their payment channels.